Board of Directors

 MAUREEN CALLIHOO LIGTVOET, Project Coordinator (Healthy Relationships)

 Tanis, taanshi, My name is Maureen Callihoo Ligtvoet and I am a Cree Mohawk with a twist of French and I am from the Michel First Nation.
 I am a program coordinator with IAAW and I facilitate the Healthy Relationships/Walking in Your Moccasins program.
-I have been with IAAW since February 2021, and I love my job and the woman I work with.
+I have been with IAAW since February 2021, and I love my job and the women I work with.
 A fun fact about myself is I have a hairless Sphynx cat named Mavis!

 KELLY DANIELS, Admin Support